-The GLAST LAT "Science Tools" provide a framework for analyzing gamma-ray data recorded by the Large Area Telescope: data subselection, exposure calculation, source detection and identification, likelihood analysis of emission spectra, etc. The "Science Tools" are developed and maintained by the GLAST Science Support Center .
-This software is based on the standard ftools developed at HEASARC , designed for data sets using the FITS format.
+The GLAST LAT "Science Tools" provide a framework for analyzing gamma-ray data recorded by the Large Area Telescope: data subselection, exposure calculation, source detection and identification, likelihood analysis of emission spectra, etc. The "Science Tools" are developed and maintained by the GLAST Science Support Center 3 and instrument teams.
+This software is based on the standard ftools developed at HEASARC 4, designed for data sets using the FITS format.
 In this section we describe gtbary and gtpphase, which are pulsar timing analysis tools.